Student comment on the capstone Heading link

-Honors College students must complete an Honors Capstone Project before graduation.
-The Capstone Project is a scholarly experience that incorporates concepts and techniques learned throughout the undergraduate career, and allows students to make original scholarly or professional contributions to their field.
-The Capstone Project must focus on a research problem, theoretical issue, new creative work, professional challenge, or innovative area of application (e.g., design or technological innovation).
+A “capstone” is the final stone that unifies and protects an underlying structure.
+All Honors College students complete a Capstone Project—a scholarly experience that incorporates concepts and techniques acquired throughout the undergraduate career, through which students can make original scholarly or professional contributions to their field.
+The Capstone may focus on a research problem, theoretical issue, new creative work, professional challenge, or novel application (such as design, technological, or social innovation).

 1. Written Portion

 - Often takes the form of a written thesis, but may take other forms (e.g., action research, a performance, art work, an applied design project, a software program, a creative writing project) appropriate to the specific discipline.

 - Involves the creation of new knowledge or insights rather than simply a summary or synthesis of known facts or past work in the chosen area of study.

 - Is more in-depth and demanding than a typical upper-division undergraduate paper.

 Expectations for the written portion vary according to the field and type of project:

 The traditional paper for analytical capstone projects typically includes: